WillForan/michel/README.md

 Non features
 ------------

-Michel aims at being simple: it does not handle due dates nor notes.
+Michel aims at being simple: it does not handle notes.
+It does not act on individual tasks.
+It does not handle status.
+(All complete tasks will be cleared as a consequence)

 Syntax
 ------

 One line is one task.
 Indented lines are subtasks of the "parent" line.
+Lines ending with an indent,exclimation point, and date are assigned a due date e.g. "\t!2011-11-10T13:30:00.000Z"

 Suggestion
 ----------